-Validation Type of application that Policy / Guidance Other information Item information is required for driver • The plans and drawings set out below are required for all development proposals.
-These are required so that informed and robust planning decisions can be made. - Existing and Proposed block plan at 1:100, 1:200 or 1:500 scale, including north arrow.
+Validation Item Type of application that information is required for Policy / Guidance driver Other information Additional Plans and Drawings All application types.
+The Town and Country (Development Management Procedure) (England) Order as amended.
+Oadby and Wigston Local Plan and all other key SPD and guidance documents.
+The plans and drawings set out below are required for all development proposals.
+These are required so that informed and robust planning decisions can be made.
+Existing and Proposed block plan at 1:100, 1:200 or 1:500 scale, including north arrow.
 The plans should clearly illustrate the proposed development in relation to the site boundaries and other existing buildings on-site, along with parking arrangements post development also.
-The position and canopy extent of all trees and hedges on site, both pre and post proposed development should also be clearly illustrated. - Existing and proposed elevations at 1:50 or 1:100 scale. - Existing and proposed floor plans at 1:50 or 1:100 scale.
-Plans should clearly illustrate the buildings current floor plan and the floor plan post development. - Roof plan at 1:50 or 1:100 scale.
+The position and canopy extent of all trees and hedges on site, both pre and post proposed development should also be clearly illustrated.
+Existing and proposed floor plans at 1:50 or 1:100 scale.
+Existing and proposed floor plans at 1:50 or 1:100 scale.
+Plans should clearly illustrate the buildings current floor plan and the floor plan post development.
+Roof plan at 1:50 or 1:100 scale.
 All plans and drawings must clearly illustrate all critical dimensions and not contain the phrase 'do not scale from this plan' (or similar wording).
-It is for the applicant to clearly illustrate to the Council the scale of the proposed development and not for the Council to interpret what is being proposed.
+It is for the applicant to clearly illustrate to the Council the scale of the proposed.
 All plans and drawings must specify the printing page size for which the scale applies; be correctly orientated for on-screen display; include a scale bar; and, be given a meaningful title and dated with a unique plan reference.

 Validation Item Type of application that information is required for Policy / Guidance driver Other information Additional Plans and Drawings continued. (existing and proposed site sections, FFL and site levels).
 Applications for extensions to existing buildings, for example dwellings, or commercial units.
 The Town and Country (Development Management Procedure) (England) Order as amended.
 Oadby and Wigston Local Plan and all other key SPD and guidance documents.
-Plans and drawings should clearly illustrate: - Existing and proposed site sections at a scale of 1:50 or 1:100 - Existing and proposed finished floor levels (FFL) at a scale of 1:50 or 1:100 - Existing and proposed site levels at a scale of 1:50 or 1:100.
+Plans and drawings should clearly illustrate: Existing and proposed site sections at a scale of 1:50 or 1:100 Existing and proposed finished floor levels (FFL) at a scale of 1:50 or 1:100 Existing and proposed site levels at a scale of 1:50 or 1:100.
 Note - the above information can be shown on the same plan or drawing.
 All plans and drawings must clearly illustrate all critical dimensions and not contain the phrase 'do not scale from this plan' (or similar wording).
 It is for the applicant to clearly illustrate to the Council the scale of the proposed development and not for the Council to interpret what is being proposed.
 All plans and drawings must specify the printing page size for which the scale applies; be correctly orientated for on-screen display; include a scale bar; and, be given a meaningful title and dated with a unique plan reference.